- You must be at least 21 years of age

 |Kittens under 6 Months||$100.00||2 for $175.00|

-Two cats adopted together to the same home – we reduce the second, lesser adoption fee by 25%!
+If two cats are adopted together to the same home, we reduce the second, lesser adoption fee by 25%!

-(Adoption Fee includes spay/neuter, microchip implant, age appropriate distemper vaccinations, 30 days free Pet Insurance (courtesy of PetFirst), dewormers, FeLV test, flea and ear mite treatment if necessary.)
+(Adoption Fee includes spay/neuter, microchip implant, age appropriate distemper vaccinations, dewormers, FeLV test, flea and ear mite treatment if necessary.)

 Adopting a companion animal brings many rewards, but it also brings a new set of responsibilities.
 Every day you must provide nutritious food and fresh water; make time for exercise, training, and play.
 Your new companion should visit a veterinarian yearly for a physical examination.
 You must be prepared for an emergency and be able to provide medical treatment when needed.
 Finally, you will also be responsible for ensuring that your cat or kitten is properly licensed according to the laws in your community.